picodata/picodata/docs/docs/dev/plugin_mgmt.md

 	-- pico.UP

 	CREATE TABLE "weather" (
-		id UUID NOT NULL,
+		latitude DOUBLE NOT NULL,
-		latitude INTEGER NOT NULL,
+		longitude DOUBLE NOT NULL,
-		longitude INTEGER NOT NULL,
+		temperature DOUBLE NOT NULL,
-		temperature INTEGER NOT NULL,
+		created_at INTEGER NOT NULL,
-		PRIMARY KEY (id)
+		PRIMARY KEY (latitude, longitude)
 	)
 	USING memtx
 	DISTRIBUTED BY (latitude, longitude);